nushell/nushell.github.io/lang-guide/lang-guide.md

 TBD: semantics for comparison, NaN/InF.
 Future hashing.

+#### Casts
+The command 'into float' can be used to convert other data types into floats.
+See the command: 'help into float' fro a complete list of input data types.

 ### Filesize

-Specialized numeric type to represent the size of files or a number of bytes.
+What it is: Specialized numeric type to represent the size of files or a number of bytes.

+Annotation: 'filesize'

 The literals and display representations support both metric prefixes with a base of `1000` and the binary compatible kibibytes, mebibytes, etc. with a base of `1024`